zopefoundation/developer_docs/source/becoming-a-committer.rst

    `Zope Committer Agreement <http://foundation.zope.org/agreements>`_

 3. Submit the agreement to the Zope Foundation.
-This can be done by either email, fax or post (in order from fastest to slowest).
+This can be done by either email (contributor-admin@zope.org) or fax or post (in order from fastest to slowest).

    The contact details can be found on the
    `Zope Foundation website <http://foundation.zope.org/about>`_.